 </Button>

-Icon can be rendered on either side of the Button text content with icon and endIcon properties, automatically wrapping SVG you pass to it with an Icon utility.
+An icon can be rendered on either side of the Button text content with the icon and endIcon properties.
+These properties automatically wrap the SVG you pass to them with an Icon utility.

 <View gap={3} direction="row">